terracotaPie/EventMaster/Bios.md

 **Huda Fouda**
 My name is Huda.
 I lived in Egypt, Saudi Arabia and Canada.
 Each country taught me different lessons in life and opened my eyes to various cultures.
 I have two sisters who I love and adore; we do everything together.
 In addition I have two cats and a dog that are very cute.
 My parents are the love of my life, and I can’t imagine making it this far without their constant support.
 I used to be a piano teacher at the Ontario Conservatory of Music.
 I have expressed my love for music in mastering the art of the piano and entering many competitions.
 However, I decided to switch focus and switch an alternative passion for computer science.
 I am interested much in programming for games, and hope to get an opportunity to try it in the future.
 For now, I’m enjoying learning more about web developing through my extracurricular activity.

+**Tales Mariano**
+I am a forth year exchange computer science student, with focus in game design.
+I am from Brazil, and I have been studying in Uoft for one year.
+Outside coding, I have experience in design, animation, 3d modeling, psychology and screenplay.